Sponsored

 Book Synopsis

-- While there are many books promising one big fix, lots of small moments of sociality are more likely to improve your life than anything else.
+- While many books promise one big fix, making a habit of small connections is much more likely to improve your life.

 Review Quotes